puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

 To unit test your module, use the `pdk test unit` command.
 This command runs all the unit tests in your module.

-Before you begin, you need to have written unit tests for your module, unless you are unit testing a newly generated module with no classes or code in it.
+Before you begin, ensure that you have written unit tests for your module, unless you are unit testing a newly generated module with no classes or code in it.

 1. In your module's directory, from the command line, run: